 Goings on at the bottom of your road will always get your ears pricked up more than something happening in the next town.

 It’s a sad fact that a major incident in China is unlikely to gain much coverage in the UK.
-It’s because people feel disconnected with the events.
+It’s because people feel disconnected from the events.
 The more we feel connected to an incident the more interest we have in it.

 Anything which is likely to affect us or those we know will generally interest us.
 It doesn’t matter how mundane it may seem.